 “Your work is beautiful.
 It inspires peace and the thought 'I wish I was wherever this is’.”

 “I'm looking out the window of my spaceship and admiring the beauty of the universe.
 That's where you took me Melanie!”

-“It makes me feel like I’m I a dream.”
+“It makes me feel like I’m in a dream.”

-Mel is inspired by compassion, truth, and respect.
-And music, she can see the tone in Keith Urban’s voice, the value in Finneas’ and Eric Church’s lyrics are “A whole different color.”
-Melanie has a very nice case synesthesia.
+Brannan is inspired by compassion, truth, and respect.
+That’s how she lives her life.
+She is also inspired by music.
+She can see the tone in Keith Urban’s voice, the value in Finneas’ and Eric Church’s lyrics are “A whole different color,” according to Brannan.
+That is because she has a very nice case synesthesia.
 She also is hyper sensitive as many artist are.
 “I think that’s one reason you can see so much emotion in my paintings.
 I truly feel the colors and strokes as they go down.”
-As for her greater purpose in life, “I want to be able to use my talent for the good.
-I want to do more solo shows with a purpose and stories.
-I’m presently working on “Women with Power and Compassion”.
-This exhibition will be in my PopRocks style, hopefully I’ll be able to find a great gallery willing to host this one.”
+As for her greater purpose in life, “I want to be able to use my talent for the good by doing more solo shows with a purpose.”
+In her next project, ‘Women with Power and Compassion,’ she will be collaborating with writer and artist Christopher Miller.
+This exhibition will be in her PopRocks style.
+She is seeking a gallery to host this exhibition.

 Melanie resides in Dallas, Texas.
 She designed and built her at-home studio in 2014.
 Brannan stated,“It’s simply the greatest place to paint.
 Somehow a writer in Australia saw pictures of my studio and included it in an article on Houzz’s ‘Top 20 Most Creative Spaces’!”